Causality and dielectric functions for linear media with spatial dispersion: Introduction

 where

-is the susceptibility function in spacetime variables.
-In what follows, we shall use the same letter to indicate a physical magnitude, either as a function in momentum variables $(\mathbf{q},\omega)$ or in spacetime variables $(\mathbf{x},t)$.
-However, in this second case the symbol is accented with a tilde.
+is the susceptibility in spacetime variables.
+In what follows, we shall use the same letter to indicate a physical magnitude, either as a function in wave vector-frequency variables $(\mathbf{q},\omega) $ or in spacetime variables $(\mathbf{x},t)$.
+In this second case the symbol is indicated with the diacritic ``$\;\tilde{ }\;$''.